Lisa Ellram: Supply Chain Finance

 Ellram emphasizes a holistic approach to supply chain finance.
 She advocates for strategic management of payment terms and supplier relationships to enhance both resilience and competitiveness.
 In her co-edited book, Supply Chain Finance: Risk Management, Resilience and Supplier Management (2018), she cautions against narrow financial practices like delayed supplier payments, which can destabilize suppliers and compromise long-term supply reliability.
 Ellram stresses that understanding the full cost of capital and valuing the supply base are essential to building sustainable supply chains that support both financial and operational health.

 Sustainability in Supply Chain Management

 Ellram's research spans numerous areas of supply chain sustainability, including purchasing, freight transportation, reverse logistics, last-mile transportation to customers, and circular economy.
 In her 2010 review of corporate social responsibility reports, she found that institutional pressure plays a strong role in determining which aspects of sustainability companies emphasize in their industries.
 In her 2022 study of sustainable freight transportation, she found that a lack of external and top-down institutional pressure can limit the continuity of corporate freight transportation sustainability efforts.
-Ellram stresses the holistic nature of sustainability and the influence of many stakeholders in shaping organizational behaviour.